outdreamer/build-a-cure-1/docs/building_solution_metadata.md

 # Building solution space metadata

+- solution tool metadata:

+  - assumptions

+    - 'assumes that similarity means relationship'
+    - 'assumes value above a threshold means difference'

+  - context requirements
+    - 'requires that other tests have been eliminated'
+    - 'requires metric value to qualify'

+  - intents

+    - granular intent:
+      - 'test a metric' (where metric indicates some rule to trigger or a classification/definition)

+    - usage intent:
+      - 'assess fit of model to data'
+      - 'assess appropriateness of a test or method'

 - evaluate how tools develop in problem spaces at different layers:

   - identifying core problems